 At this stage, you are ready to run Oracle Universal Installer at the command line, specifying the response file you created, to perform the installation.
+On Windows Vista, you must open the command prompt with Administrator privileges.
 The Oracle Universal Installer executable, setup.exe, provides several options.
 For help information about the full set of these options, run setup.exe with the -help option, for example: